goovat/goovat/README.md

 Observability

-Designing systems so that failures and background processing can be understood and diagnosed.
+Designing systems so that failures, background processing, and system behavior can be understood and diagnosed.

 ---